 The wrapper will pass the appropriate linking information to the compiler and

-user-provided options in order to be linked.
-For other libraries, the user
+in order to be linked.
+For other libraries, the user should provide the

 -I) and library (

-If you have used a Cray system in the past, you may be familiar with the legacy linking behaviour of the Cray compiler wrappers.
+If you have used a Cray system in the past, you may be familiar with the legacy linking behavior of the Cray compiler wrappers.
 Historically, the wrappers built statically linked executables.
-In recent versions of the Cray programming environment, this not the case anymore, libraries are now dynamically linked.
-The following options are available to you to control the behaviour of your application
+In recent versions of the Cray programming environment, this is not the case anymore, libraries are now dynamically linked.
+The following options are available to you to control the behavior of your application

 - Hard code the path of each library into the binary at compile time so that a